smartgauges/canbox/README.md

 ### Subdirectories

+*   **`protocol/`:** This *new* directory contains the implementation of different head unit communication protocols.
+Each protocol (e.g., `raisepq`, `raisemqb`, `bmwnbevo`, `hiworldmqb`) has its own subdirectory with `.c` and `.h` files.
+These files handle the protocol-specific details of formatting CAN messages for the head unit and processing commands received from the head unit.
+This modular structure makes it easier to add new protocols and switch between them.
+    *   `interface.h`: Defines a common interface (`protocol_ops_t` structure) for all emulated CANBUS protocols, ensuring a consistent way to interact with different protocol implementations from `canbox.c`.
+    *   `raisepq/`: Contains the implementation for the Raise VW (PQ) protocol.
+    *   `raisemqb/`: Contains the implementation for the Raise VW (MQB) protocol.
+    *   `bmwnbevo/`: Contains the implementation for the Audi BMW (NBT Evo) protocol.
+    *   `hiworldmqb/`: Contains the implementation for the HiWorld VW (MQB) protocol.
 *   **`cars/`:**  *Crucially*, this directory contains vehicle-specific CAN message handling.
 Each car model has its own `.c` file (e.g., `lr2_2007my.c`, `xc90_2007my.c`).
 These files:
     *   Define `msg_desc_t` structures: These describe the CAN messages to be monitored (ID, period, handler function).
     *   Implement handler functions: These decode the data from received CAN messages and update the `carstate` structure.